parsakafi/wp-meta-optimizer/README.md

 **What type of meta types supported?**

-*Meta Optimizer can save default WordPress meta types like Post/User/Comment/Term.*
+*Meta Optimizer can save default WordPress meta types like Post / User / Comment / Term.*

 **Can I use this plugin for custom post types?**